Another Book of Nothing Chapters 20 - 24:

 In this context, all words are just a distraction - an entertainment for the brain.
 To investigate their truth and see what happens is the only test of their validity.
 To see what is - beyond imagination and conceptualisation - may take lifetimes of dedication and concentration.
 But then, who knows the moment when the leaf will fall from the tree?
 And in the meantime, if we’re not in a hurry, as long as an individual ‘I” is here to project the story of creation, we have all of eternity in which to play this game!

 However, as the Buddha says, life is suffering.
 Every moment we are investing our love, our hopes, dreams and aspirations in a play we all know has to end.
 Even in the short term, nothing remains the same from one moment to the next.
-It may be fun, but all we have is a hunger for entertainment that goes on and on, and, like the downside of any addiction, we also have to experience fear, disappointment, loneliness and desperation - not to mention disease, old age and death.
+It may be fun, but all we have is a hunger for entertainment, this 'real-life' drama that goes on and on, and like the downside of any addiction, we also have to experience fear, disappointment, loneliness and desperation - not to mention disease, old age and death.

 The Buddha and all great souls have tried to tell us that it is possible to end this suffering by following in their footsteps.